antimof/UxPlay/README.txt

 nVidia).
 4. Automatic screen orientation.

-**Note for packagers: UxPlay can be built to use the recently-released OpenSSL- 3.x shared libraries, which have the Apache license which is generally viewed as compatible with GPL v3 (see [this announcement](https://www.openssl.org/blog/blog/2021/09/07/OpenSSL3.Final/) and [this](https://www.openssl.org/blog/blog/2017/03/22/license/)).
+**Note for packagers: UxPlay can be built to use the recently-released OpenSSL- 3.x shared "libcrypto" library, which has the Apache license which is generally viewed as compatible with GPL v3 (see [this announcement](https://www.openssl.org/blog/blog/2021/09/07/OpenSSL3.Final/) and [this](https://www.openssl.org/blog/blog/2017/03/22/license/)).
 The older license of OpenSSL-1.1.1 is viewed by some distributions